potato-arcade/p64/README.md

 - Sprites !

+- Extra framebuffers, with BLIT commands to fast copy between them

 - Memory bank access to framebuffer

 - Memory bank access to the ROM code, so you can write self-modifying code